-Take the first step in leaning Mindfulness-integrated CBT
+Take the first step in learning Mindfulness-integrated CBT

-Mindfulness involves paying attention to what is being experienced in the present moment, with a non-judgmental and non-reactive attitude.
+Mindfulness involves paying attention to what is being experienced in the present moment with a non-judgmental and non-reactive attitude.
 Research has led to the recognition among CBT researchers and clinicians that integrating mindfulness training with cognitive and behavioural interventions contributes to the treatment of a wide range of disorders.
-There is also evidence that the practice of mindfulness by therapists decreases their mental fatigue and the frequency of burnout and increases therapist effectiveness.
+There is also evidence that practising mindfulness by therapists decreases their mental fatigue and the frequency of burnout and increases therapist effectiveness.

 Mindfulness-integrated Cognitive Behaviour Therapy (MiCBT) is an established evidence-based integration of traditionally-taught mindfulness training (Burmese Vipassana tradition of Ledi Sayadaw, U Ba Khin and Goenka) with solid and well-established principles of cognitive and behavioural methods.
 MiCBT consists of a four-stage transdiagnostic treatment approach; i.e., it is applicable to a wide range of clinical conditions and ages.